 Do be aware that the boat operators all ask for more money for trips inside the small canals and to spots where movies were shot.
 You'll need to negotiate with them directly.
 How much you pay will depend on how much you want to see.

 It's a good idea to carry food with you as there aren't many places to eat in the area.
 Bring a cap and sun protection too, if you'll be out during the day.

 When to Go

 November to February is the best time, particularly for bird watching.
-For a peaceful experience, avoid weekends as it does get busy then.
+For a peaceful experience, avoid weekends and public holidays as it does get busy then.
 Also avoid visiting during the scorching summer months, in April and May, as the high humidity is extremely uncomfortable.

 Where to Stay

 Options for accommodations in the area are limited.
 Pichavaram Adventure Resort, in Tamil Nadu Tourism Development Corporation's Arignar Anna Tourist Complex, is your best bet.
 There's a dormitory, as well as rooms and cottages.
 However, since there's no competition in the area, amenities are poor.
 There are better budget places to stay in Chidambaram.
 Try the Vandayar Hotel or Nataraja Residency.

 Chidambaram is renowned for its Shiva temple, dedicated to Lord Shiva as Nataraja.
 It's one of the top temples in South India and is distinguished by its Vedic rituals, set by the sage Patanjali.
 This is unlike other Shiva temples in Tamil Nadu, whose agamic rituals are based on Sanskrit scriptures.
 The temple priests, known as Podu Dikshitars, were said to be brought from the abode of Lord Shiva by Patanjali himself!
 A highlight is the daily yagna (fire sacrifice) that's performed as part of the morning puja (worship) in the temple's Kanaka Sabha (Golden Hall).